funaro/Documentation/REDCap Migration Weekend Overview - REDCap Team Coordination.md

 - Sui to send announcement to users on Monday morning.

 **PLAN B**
-- In the strange and highly unlikely event that we need to switch BACK to our terresterial On-Prem origins...
+- In the strange and highly unlikely event that we need to switch back to our terresterial on-prem origins...
 Paul of the F5 is keeping the old Load Balancer Conf offline, and won't nuke it right away;

 ---end---/